I love Surfers Paradise. I really do. “Famous for fun” is the Gold Coast’s slogan, and it is so true.

 The Wax Museum

 Speaking of museums, we also have a Wax Museum in Surfers Paradise.
 Although wax artists are quite talented, in my honest opinion The Wax Museum itself is one of the more boring attractions.
-I probably wouldn’t recommend wasting time and money here unless you’re genuinely interested in seeing celebrities made from wax.
+I probably wouldn’t recommend spending time here unless you’re genuinely interested in seeing celebrities made from wax.
+Though if you are, you can book your tickets here.

 Dracula’s Haunted House